Financial Aid

 Financial Aid is money provided to the student and the family to help them pay for the student’s education.

-A loan is money the student borrows that they must repay, often with interest.
-Federal loans are counted as financial aid because they offer favorable repayment terms and are not based on credit history.
+Financial aid awards include grants, scholarships, and loans.
+Grants and scholarships are “gift” awards and do not have to be repaid.
+A loan is money the student borrow that they must repay, often with interest.
+Federal Loans are counted as financial aid because they offer favorable repayment terms and are not based on credit history.

 The first step in applying for financial aid is completing the Free Application for Federal Student Aid (FAFSA).
 This form collects the necessary information to determine if you are eligible for federal or state financial aid.
 The FAFSA can be completed at www.fafsa.ed.gov.
 If you have questions related to completing the FAFSA, please contact Federal Student Aid at 1-800-433-3243.